Frances Yates: Early career: 1914–38

-While rummaging through the London Public Record Office, she learned of John Florio in a 1585 testimonial.
+While looking at records in the London Public Record Office, she learned of John Florio in a 1585 testimonial.
 Intrigued by him, she devoted her third scholarly paper to the subject of Florio: "John Florio at the French Embassy", which appeared in The Modern Language Review in 1929.
 She proceeded to author a biography of Florio, John Florio: The Life of an Italian in Shakespeare's England, which Cambridge University Press published in 1934; they agreed to the publication on the condition that it be shortened and that Yates contributed £100 to its publication.
 The book gained positive reviews and earned Yates the British Academy's Mary Crawshaw Prize.
 Having previously relied on self-taught Italian, in summer 1935 she spent several weeks at a course in the language held for scholars at Girton College, University of Cambridge; here she developed lifelong friendships with Nesca Robb and Linetta de Castelvecchio, both fellow scholars of the Renaissance.
-Yates' second book was A Study of Love's Labour's Lost, an examination of Love's Labour's Lost.
+Yates's second book was A Study of Love's Labour's Lost, an examination of Love's Labour's Lost.
 It was published by Cambridge University Press in 1936.

 Through her research into Florio, Yates had become intrigued by one of his associates, Giordano Bruno.
 She translated Bruno's La Cena de la ceneri (The Ash Wednesday Supper), and added an introduction in which she argued against the prevailing view that Bruno had simply been a proponent of Copernicus' Heliocentric theories; instead she argued that he was calling for a return to Medieval Catholicism.
-She offered the book to Cambridge University Press, who declined to publish it, and later commented that it was "the worst of my efforts... it was lamentably ignorant of Renaissance thought and Renaissance magic."
+She offered the book to Cambridge University Press, who declined to publish it; she later commented that it was "the worst of my efforts ... it was lamentably ignorant of Renaissance thought and Renaissance magic."
 In reassessing Bruno's thought, Yates had been influenced by a number of other scholars who had begun to recognise the role of magic and mysticism in Renaissance thought: French historian of science Pierre Duhem, American historian Lynn Thorndike, and Renaissance studies scholar Francis Johnson.
-Yates' biographer Marjorie Jones suggested that this interpretation was partly influenced by her own religious views, which – influenced by the Romanticists and Pre-Raphaelites – adored Catholic ritual and were critical of the Protestant Reformation.
+Yates's biographer Marjorie Jones suggested that this interpretation was partly influenced by her own religious views, which – influenced by the Romanticists and Pre-Raphaelites – adored Catholic ritual and were critical of the Protestant Reformation.